 Martin Travers is a playwright, lyricist and creative producer based in Lanark.
-Martin was awarded a Writers' Grant from the Playwrights Studio, Scotland's in 2014, has been on writing attachment with the National Theatre of Scotland and been through the Playwrights Studio, Scotland's mentoring scheme.
+Martin was a recipient of a Writers Project from the Playwrights Studio, Scotland's in 2014, has been on writing attachment with the National Theatre of Scotland and been through the Playwrights Studio, Scotland's mentoring scheme.

 Martin's radical adaptation of Glasgow Girl Jessie M King's The Little White Town of Never Weary for Scottish Opera toured nationally in May 2016.
 The tour was featured on the national news.
 The trailer for the production has had over 65,000 hits on YouTube.

 Funded by the Heritage Lottery Fund, Martin's World War One musical The Rifles was performed in November 2015 by a cast of 30, a nine piece professional band, a piper and a choir of sixty students from New College Lanarkshire.
 Directed by award winning director Guy Hollands, The Rifles was supported by a large scale workshop programme and was seen by over 2,500 people.

 His play Scarfed for Life was a finalist of Creative Carbon Scotland's Sustainable Practice Awards 2016.
 This autumn tour was seen by over 2,000 young people and adults and was part of the Edinburgh Fringe before performances at The Beacon in Greenock, the Oran Mor in Glasgow and secondary schools across Glasgow.